ISIS operative filmed George W Bush’s home in assassination plot, FBI says

 A person believed to be an ISIS operative plotted to kill former president George W Bush, reports say.

-According to an FBI document obtained by Forbes, the would-be assassin traveled to Dallas in November, filmed video footage around Mr Bush’s house, and sought out potential co-conspirators to smuggle into the United States.
+According to an FBI document obtained by Forbes, the would-be assassin traveled to Dallas last year, filmed video footage of Mr Bush’s house, and sought out potential co-conspirators to smuggle into the United States.

+According to Forbes, the story of the plot – and how it was foiled – is laid out in an FBI application for a search warrant.
+The heavily redacted document shows that starting in November 2021, the unnamed operative worked to recruit “six or seven people for this mission,” forming a death squad he called “Al-Raed.”

+“[Redacted] stated that once a new leader was selected for ‘Al-Raed’ they would continue to plan for the ‘mission’ to assassinate former president Bush,” the application says. “[Redacted] advised that part of his [redacted] role in the mission will be to locate and conduct surveillance on former president Bush’s residences and/or offices and obtain firearms and vehicles to use in the assassination.”

 Register for free to continue reading